Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 Compliance checks are run at 1 second intervals as frames are provided, i.e., if internally to SprenCore the time when the frame is received is >1 second later than the last check.
 For `ComplianceCheck.Name`:

-*   `FRAME_DROP`: frame drop must be less than 5% during one second if FPS is less than 28.
-During the initial setup of SprenCapture, frame drop may be high; **so, we suggest ignoring the first frame drop noncompliance** before any camera reconfiguration.

-*   `BRIGHTNESS`: enough ambient light must be received, torch (flashlight) is recommended.
-Brightness checks also provide a `ComplianceCheck.Action`, either `INCREASE` or `DECREASE`.

 *   `LENS_COVERAGE`: finger must cover lens with light pressure.

 *   `EXPOSURE`: less than 30 frames must have overexposure.
 A frame is over-exposed when it appears brighter than it should.